Renewals: Frequently Asked Questions

 To renew items, click on this link.
 You can also access this function whenever you are searching the catalog, by clicking on the orange "My Account" link in the upper-right-hand corner of all pages on dclibrary.org.
 From here, you can see your checkouts, bills, and outstanding hold requests.
 You'll need your DC Public Library card number and your PIN in order to renew materials.

 2. What's the renewal period?

-Books, MP3 Playaways and Books on CD can be checked out for an initial period of 21 days.
-DVDs, music CDs, VHS videocassettes and LPs can be checked out for 7 days.
+Books, MP3 Playaways and Books on CD will be renewed for an additional period of 21 days up to ten (10) times.
+DVDs, music CDs, VHS videocassettes and LPs can only be checked out for seven (7) days.

 3. How many times can I renew an item?